Teachers as Leaders: a Reflection

 Gigi let me know her dad was the high school band director and he could help me get into the music program.
 Schu, as the kids called him, held “private” lessons every day at lunch, kids lining up for a five minute: “Play the 8-bar rhythm exercise and a few bars of a piece you’re learning.”
 My mother rented me a flute and I was off and running.
 I learned to read music, play in tune, and prepared to become a band kid.

-This teacher was so much more than band director.
+This teacher was so much more than the band director.

 Schu sent me to outdoor ed camp with five classrooms of sixth-graders, he pulled me into the marching band for the football season (I played the crash symbols for the kick-offs), brought me along on a trip to Disneyland when another student had to drop out, recruited me to the Spring musical orchestra, and made sure I had a home in the band room.
 As I neared completion of that most improved senior year, he encouraged me to go to the local community college and do SOMETHING along with playing in the band.